Make a career in teaching.

 • Deliver/Support attendance in evidenced-based and evidence-informed parent programmes to parents in Clondalkin / Assist in linking families with local/appropriate services and agencies.
 Encourage their attendance at these services.

-• Promote the role of Family Facilitator within trainings that may occur in the early years sector e.g. presenting at conference.
-These will all be in relation to StartBright vision, mission and values
+• Deliver/Support training to the early years sector in relation to StartBright vision, mission and values

 • Adhere to KPIs set out by StartBright to support their Strategic Plan (2024-2026) and quality goals